Chapter 0: The Kevin Jenkins Experience

 Some, I couldn’t stand—monotonous, pulsing music that seemed to delight in going nowhere, broadcasts which appeared to take a morbid fascination in the opinions of beings that, among my own species, would have been locked up for their own safety and medicated.
 Other specimens of their art were interesting, thought-provoking.
 A few inspired quite intense emotions in me.
 I enjoyed watching their movies, and Jenkins and I spent nearly a full diurnal watching first a series of enjoyable fantasies called “Star Wars”, then a trilogy called “The Lord of the Rings” which I then discovered had originally been a book and read.

 Our musical tastes were different—he introduced me to his favourite genres, which I found shallow and noisy, he disliked the ones that most inspired me.
 I had trouble understanding how somebody could hear the music written by Khachaturian, Tchaikovsky, Bach and Rutter and consider them “dull”, but other members of the crew reported that they preferred Jenkins’ taste in music.

 Whatever else it was, Earth was a rich source of artistic exports.

-It was also a fountain of though-provoking philosophy, novel ideas and unique pastimes.
+It was also a fountain of thought-provoking philosophy, novel ideas and unique pastimes.
 Human words started to slip into the languages of the station’s crew, filling gaps in our philosophical vocabulary.
 Once every eight-diurnals, five of the crew could be found gathered around a table in the mess hall, rolling number polyhedra and apparently immersed in fantastical battles against impossible creatures that could breath fire, or turn a warrior to stone by meeting its gaze.

 Another group borrowed the idea of “poetry reading” and took it in turns to stand up and read their compositions aloud—an exercise doomed to ridiculousness by the fact no two of them spoke the same language, but they took to it with enthusiasm.